ExaScience/elprep/README.md

 ### --intermediate-files-output-prefix name

 The output prefix that will be default used for the intermediate split files.
 The default output prefix is the file name of the input file.

+### --single-end

+The data will be treated as single-end data.
+When this option is not used, the data will be treated as paired-end data.

 ## Name